tsilva/curriculum-vitae/README.md

 Arcade Maker was an extension to the Block IDE, made as an attempt to provide a simpler entry point into game development where kids could develop and publish games without being forced to do any coding.

-This extension allows declarative specifying configuration variables, how they bind to the game code, as well as define the controls available in the user interface to modify those variables.
+This extension allows declaratively specifying configuration variables, how they bind to the game code, as well as define the controls available in the user interface to modify those variables.
 Along with some other upgrades provided by this extension, developers are able to create new game templates that can be remixed by the end-user without having to touch any code.

 My role was to architect the solution, develop the core features, and coordinate of the other Software Developer and the Game Design team who developed the game templates.